Law Firms and Accounting Practices

 Common questions

-What is usually the best first project?
+What is the best first project?

-Usually something staff already complain about every week: intake setup, document handling, deadline reminders, or status reporting.
+Start with something staff already complain about every week: intake setup, document handling, deadline reminders, or status reporting.

 Do we need to rip out our current systems?

-Usually not.
-The better starting point is making the tools you already use behave more cleanly together.
+No. The better starting point is making the tools you already use behave more cleanly together.